czekster/markov/models.md

 ## PRISM MODELS

 # Aging & Rejuvenation
 The PRISM model is located here.
-More information can be found here (https://ieeexplore.ieee.org/document/9700323)[Aging and Rejuvenation Models of Load Changing Attacks in Micro-Grids].
+More information can be found here [Aging and Rejuvenation Models of Load Changing Attacks in Micro-Grids](https://ieeexplore.ieee.org/document/9700323).
 ```
 // OPEN PROPERTIES FILE CALLED 'aging.props' in PRISM tool